Ithildir/liferay-sdk-go/README.md

 The Liferay Go SDK is an accurate port of the [Android] (https://github.com/liferay/liferay-mobile-sdk/tree/master/android) version and can be considered feature-complete.
-Nevertheless, even if it's covered by the same unit tests of the official Liferay Mobile SDK, it was created just for fun and basically as an experiment.
+Nevertheless, it was created just for fun and basically as an experiment.
 Your mileage may vary.

 ## Setup